Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 Density @ 15ºC: kg/m3 | 2.533 |

-What is Isobutane?
-Difference Between n-Butane and Isobutane
+Difference Between Butane and Isobutane

 As with normal butane (n-butane), isobutane (i-butane) is a flammable hydrocarbon gas that is liquefied through pressurisation.